Rated Excellent 4.8 out of 5

 Entry of funds via authorized banking/financial institutions.

-Documents have to be translated by a sworn public translator, legalized by the College of Translators.
+Foreign Language Documents Documents have to be translated by a national public translator, legalized by the College of Translators.

 In 2023, significant updates were introduced to Argentina's Rentista Visa regulations, marking a departure from the previous guidelines established in 2016.
 The initial requirement of a mere ARS 30,000 of minimum monthly income, which was set in the context of the Argentine peso's substantial devaluation, is no longer considered viable.